pearce-odegard/FGC-character-data-service/README.md

 ## Tech Stack: TypeScript, Puppeteer, Prisma, PostgresQL

 This is a service that will be running in the cloud to provide data for the eventual web app I'll be building.
-The data is collected in a few steps using Typescript, [Puppeteer](https://pptr.dev/), and the [YouTube Data API](https://developers.google.com/youtube/v3/docs/search/list).
+The data is collected in a few steps using TypeScript, [Puppeteer](https://pptr.dev/), and the [YouTube Data API](https://developers.google.com/youtube/v3/docs/search/list).

 Firstly, the **url-scraper** uses Puppeteer to acquire URLs for all videos from the [Tampa Never Sleeps](https://www.youtube.com/@TampaNeverSleeps) YouTube channel and stores them in a Postgres DB (hosted on [Railway](railway.app)) using Prisma.
 I am getting URLs from specifically this channel because they provide player and character data nicely formatted in the description of each video (most of the time).